Chess: Governance

 FIDE's most visible activity is organizing the World Chess Championship, a role it assumed in 1948.
-The current World Champion is Magnus Carlsen of Norway.
+The current World Champion is Gukesh Dommaraju of India.
 The reigning Women's World Champion is Ju Wenjun from China.

 Other competitions for individuals include the World Junior Chess Championship, the European Individual Chess Championship, the tournaments for the World Championship qualification cycle, and the various national championships.
 Invitation-only tournaments regularly attract the world's strongest players.
 Examples include Spain's Linares event, Monte Carlo's Melody Amber tournament, the Dortmund Sparkassen meeting, Sofia's M-tel Masters, and Wijk aan Zee's Tata Steel tournament.

 Regular team chess events include the Chess Olympiad and the European Team Chess Championship.

-The World Chess Solving Championship and World Correspondence Chess Championships include both team and individual events; these are held independently of FIDE.
+The World Chess Solving Championship and World Correspondence Chess Championship include both team and individual events.
+These are held independently of FIDE by, respectively, the World Federation for Chess Composition (WFCC) and the International Correspondence Chess Federation (ICCF).

 Titles and rankings

 In order to rank players, FIDE, ICCF, and most national chess organizations use the Elo rating system developed by Arpad Elo.
 An average club player has a rating of about 1500; the highest FIDE rating of all time, 2882, was achieved by Magnus Carlsen on the March 2014 FIDE rating list.

 Players may be awarded lifetime titles by FIDE: